envytools/envytools/docs/nvrm/pmu/seq.rst

 ============

 NVIDIA uses PDAEMON for power-management related functions, including DVFS.
-For this they extended the firmware, PMC, with a scripting language called seq.
+For this they extended the firmware, PMU, with a scripting language called seq.
 Scripts are uploaded through :ref:`falcon data I/O <falcon-io-data>`.

 .. _falcon-seq-isa: